Sir Richard Worsley, 7th Baronet

-Sir Richard Worsley, 7th Baronet, PC, FRS, FSA (13 February 17518 August 1805), of Appuldurcombe House, Wroxall, Isle of Wight, was a British politician who sat in the House of Commons between 1774 and 1801.
+Sir Richard Worsley, 7th Baronet, PC, FRS, FSA (13 February 1751 – 8 August 1805), of Appuldurcombe House, Wroxall, Isle of Wight, was a British politician who sat in the House of Commons between 1774 and 1801.
 He was a noted collector of antiquities.

 Early life

-Worsley was born on 13 February 1751, at Appuldurcombe, the son of Sir Thomas Worsley, 6th Baronet (1726–1768) by his wife Elizabeth Boyle (1731–1800), daughter of John Boyle, 5th Earl of Cork and Henrietta, his first wife.
+Worsley was born on 13 February 1751, at Appuldurcombe, the son of Sir Thomas Worsley, 6th Baronet (1726–1768), by his wife Elizabeth Boyle (1731–1800), daughter of John Boyle, 5th Earl of Cork, and Henrietta, his first wife.
 He succeeded to his father's baronetcy on 23 September 1768.

-Educated at Winchester College, Worsley spent about two years in Naples with his parents from 1765 to 1767, before matriculating at Corpus Christi College, Oxford on 9 April 1768.
+Educated at Winchester College, Worsley spent about two years in Naples with his parents from 1765 to 1767, before matriculating at Corpus Christi College, Oxford, on 9 April 1768.
 Instead of taking a degree, he decided to complete his education with a continental Grand Tour from 1769 to 1770, being tutored by Georges Deyverdun, who was a contact of Edward Gibbon, a family friend.

 Political career

-After his return to Britain Worsley served as High Sheriff of Hampshire for 1773-74 and then entered the House of Commons in 1774 for the constituency of Newport.
-A supporter of the Lord North government, he was appointed a clerk comptroller of the board of green cloth in 1777, comptroller of the king's household (1779–82), privy councillor (from 1780) and Governor of the Isle of Wight (1780–82).
+After his return to Britain Worsley served as High Sheriff of Hampshire for 1773–1774 and then entered the House of Commons in 1774 for the constituency of Newport.
+A supporter of the Lord North government, he was appointed a clerk comptroller of the board of green cloth in 1777, comptroller of the king's household (1779–1782), privy councillor (from 1780) and Governor of the Isle of Wight (1780–1782).
 In 1775 he married.

+He was the Major of the South Hampshire Militia (formerly commanded by his father) when it was embodied in 1778 in response to the threat of invasion.
+He became Colonel of the regiment the following year, and retained the command until his death.

 1779–1788

 Worsley failed to win a seat at the Hampshire by-election of December 1779 and lost all his offices when the North administration fell in 1782.
 Scandals involving his wife further damaged his political career.
-Worsley left for Spain, Portugal, and France (1783–84, quitting his parliamentary seat after his departure) and wintered in Rome.
+Worsley left for Spain, Portugal, and France (1783–1784, quitting his parliamentary seat after his departure) and wintered in Rome.
 After further travels, he returned to England in 1788.